On Lawn weed control

 But think about it like this, the purpose of aeration is to produce more surface area in the soil, right?

 Liquid Aeration does that by driving down into the soil and breaking up bonds between all the molecules down there creating space.
-Every bond that is broken creates more air space (aka greater soil surface area) where grass roots can then spread and grow.
+Every bond that is broken creates more air space where grass roots can then spread and grow.

 D-thatching is used for one thing and one thing only.
 To chew through that top layer of thatch and get good grass to soil contact.